urbandroid-team/dont-kill-my-app/_vendors/xiaomi.md

 developer_solution: "

-So far, no workarounds on the dev side are known.
+No known solution on the dev end.

 "
 ---